eficode-academy/terraform-fundamentals/README.md

 Terraform enhances collaboration, ensures infrastructure consistency, and supports a version-controlled, collaborative approach to managing cloud environments.

 ## Pre-requisites
-- Terraform CLI installed on your machine.
+- Terraform CLI and Azure CLI installed on your machine
-- Access to a cloud provider account with permissions to create and manage resources.
+- Access to a cloud provider account with permissions to create and manage resources
-- Basic knowledge of command line interfaces and text editors.
+- Basic knowledge of command line interfaces and text editors

 # Terraform Course Outline